enkidevs/curriculum/excel/beginner/templates/how-to-make-your-own-template.md

 ---
 ## Content

-Now that we know how to use predefined templates, its time to learn how to make one.
+Now that we know how to use predefined templates, it's time to learn how to make one.

 There is a difference when creating a template in Office Excel and in Google Spreadsheets.